 - 3 1/2 to 4 cups all-purpose flour

 - 1 tablespoon honey

 - 1 tablespoon butter, melted

 - In a small bowl or cup, mix together 1/4 cup hot water and active dry yeast.
 Let sit for 5 minutes.

 - In a large mixing bowl or in the bowl of your stand mixer, add 3 1/2 cups flour, yeast mixture, salt, honey, melted butter and remaining 1 cup of hot water.

 - Knead dough using dough attachment for 4 minutes on low in a stand mixer.
 If the dough is too sticky, add in the remaining flour in 1 tablespoon increments until dough is dry enough that it doesn’t stick to your fingers.

 - Knead for 11 more minutes on low until dough is smooth, soft and elastic.
 Cover the bowl and let the dough rise for 10-20 minutes, or until the dough has doubled in size.
 The dough will rise faster when the temperature outside is warmer.
 If you’re making this recipe in the wintertime, a good place to let the dough rest is on top of the fridge.

 - Divide the dough into 8 pieces.
 Roll dough into football shapes and place on a baking sheet covered in parchment paper.
 Cover the 8 bolillo bread rolls and let rise for a second time for 45 minutes.

-- Bake in a 375 degree oven for 25 to 30 minutes, until the rolls are golden brown.
+- Cut a slit lengthwise down the middle of each roll using a very sharp knife.
+Bake in the oven at 375°F for 25 to 30 minutes, until the rolls are golden brown.